 If you do not care for such details, trust in the fact that the lyrics are a mine of thoughts led by the heart of their creator and enhance by a well-balanced music.
 All that to say that whatever the intent of the band, the effect is dizzying and I am fascinated by the music/lyrics associated (or not) with the mentioned characters.

 These are of course a few examples among others to give you an idea of my sensitivity and sensibility.
 Do I get the meaning behind the words as Marko intended it?
 Probably not… I don’t really care actually.
 What I care about is how deeply moved I am when I listen to the songs, and to me, it is what matters most.
-Poets of the Fall , the Poets as I call them, work like my own personal bubble where inspiration is flowing freely within and around me.
+Poets of the Fall , the Poets as we all call them, work like my own personal bubble where inspiration is flowing freely within and around me.
 My mood swings have calmed down and no later than yesterday evening, as I was going to bed, I felt this wave of calmness wash over me (I listened to the Poets the entire day).
 It is difficult to explain, but I guess their music has entered my life at this particular crossroad to accompany me towards the next stage of my recovery and life.
-They sing mostly about love (both in a happy and sad way, to put it mildly) and I am one of those lucky women whose found her other half, which means that love becomes me.
+They sing mostly about love (both in a happy and sad way, to put it mildly), growth and well life.
+There is always something in the lyrics that makes you say: “how the heck did he know?”, you know?!

 I am not sure that this post does the Poets justice, but I guess that through my enthusiasm, you might actually understand how good they are and therefore support them by buying their albums (the seventh album announced for September 2016).
 Support them so they might get a chance to tour in your corner of the world.